-Council has delivered the first stage of the Outdoor Youth Space Strategy recommended in the Sport & Recreation Strategy 2016-26 in recently building and opening the Youth and Family Recreation Space at Meadowbank.
+Council has delivered the first stage recommended in the Sport & Recreation Strategy 2016-26 by recently building and opening the Youth and Family Recreation Space at Meadowbank.

 More recently, several of the community and stakeholder engagements undertaken from late February to late March 2019, in conjunction with preparation of Council's draft Social Plan 2019-24, identified a need within the City for additional youth specific spaces.
 Accordingly, Council resolved in Mid 2019 to investigate the feasibility of additional outdoor youth spaces at other locations within the City for completion by the end of the 2019-2020 financial year.
 This report constitutes the strategic response to that resolution.